The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 EN1621-1 versus EN1621-2

-Back protectors are there primarily to protect your spine, which is one of the more fragile parts of the human nervous system and obviously worth looking after.
+Back protectors are there primarily to protect your spine, one of the more fragile parts of the human nervous system and worth looking after.

 A study of 1,121 motorcyclists involved in road traffic accidents found isolated injuries to the spine affected nearly a quarter of them, and almost one in 10 required surgery.

-Although this study was conducted in 2002, the human spine hasn’t changed since then – but armour and attitudes towards protection certainly has.
+Although this study was conducted in 2002, the human spine hasn’t changed since then – but armour and attitudes towards protection certainly have.

 As you check clothing labels, you’ll usually find one of the two European standards for motorcycle armour: